tldr-pages/tldr/common/mount.md

 `mount -t {{filesystem_type}} {{path_to_device_file}} {{directory_to_mount_to}}`

-- Mount a CD-ROM device (with the filetype ISO9660) to /cdrom
+- Mount a CD-ROM device (with the filetype ISO9660) to /cdrom (readonly)

 `mount -t {{iso9660}} -o ro {{/dev/cdrom}} {{/cdrom}}`